The Connection Between Low Self-Esteem and Substance Abuse Among Teens

 - Quiet noisy thoughts; in some cases, to stop auditory hallucinations

-Without being aware of underlying disorders and their symptoms, teens and parents are at a severe disadvantage, and lose out on valuable treatment time.
-The earlier one begins treatment — even before the development of a “full blown” substance use disorder — the better teens recover.
+Without being aware of underlying disorders and their symptoms, high schoolers and parents are at a severe disadvantage, and lose out on valuable treatment time.
+The earlier one begins treatment — even before the development of a “full-blown” substance use disorder — the better teens recover.

 Early treatment saves adolescents and their parents from the anguish and confusion of living with an undiagnosed mental health disorder into early adulthood.
 Waiting to pursue treatment may stunt personal growth, career ambitions, and psychological well being.